jcoliz/PlaidQuickstartBlazor/README.md

 ## Current status

-The largest single remaining item is to implement the Link flow.
-If you launch with your own access token in the secrets.yaml, the app is functionally complete.
+The quickstart is functionally complete.
+There still cleanups and improvements to be done.
+And tests to write!
 Check out the [TODO List](/docs/TODO.md) for more details.

 ## Code of conduct